ehalsmer/React-Todo/README.md

 ---

-[ ] Add the functionality to toggle your todo's completed flag from `false` to `true`.
+[x] Add the functionality to toggle your todo's completed flag from `false` to `true`.
-  [ ] Once a todo is completed, be sure to demonstrate to the user that the todo is completed by adding a line-through style property if the completed flag is true.
+[x] Once a todo is completed, be sure to demonstrate to the user that the todo is completed by adding a line-through style property if the completed flag is true.
-[ ] Add the ability to remove any todos that you have completed. `.filter` will be your best friend here.
+[x] Add the ability to remove any todos that you have completed. `.filter` will be your best friend here.
 When a user clicks on the `Clear Completed` button call your handler function that will filter out any todos that have the completed flag toggled to `true`.
-[ ] **Now is the time to style** Take your time to make this an app that you can be proud of.
+[/] **Now is the time to style** Take your time to make this an app that you can be proud of.

 #### Stretch Problems